Home

 Aluminum is the only material with thermal conductivity that actually matters for cycle time.
 A well-cooled aluminum mold pulls heat out of the part quickly and consistently.
 Resin and printed tools can't do that — the mold acts as an insulator, so cycle times are longer and less predictable.

-The path I use: start with a resin or printed tool when the design is still being validated.
-Move to aluminum once the geometry is confirmed and the part is going into production.
+Start with a resin or printed tool while validating the design.
+Move to aluminum once the geometry is confirmed and the part goes into production.
 Spending on a machined aluminum tool before the design is stable is a reliable way to waste tooling budget.
+For choosing the machine that will run your tooling, see how to buy a vacuum forming machine.

 Cooling System Design for Aluminum Molds